 - The official language of Andorra is Catalan.
 Although Catalan is spoken in Spain, France and Sardinia, Andorra is the only country in the world to recognise it as its official language.

 - Despite not actually being part of the European Union, Euro is the official currency here – perfect, as most of us have got a couple of those lying around!

 - Andorra grows rye, wheat, oats and barley and rears sheep.

 - Its industry consists of tourism, banking and timber.

 - Andorra also exports furniture and tobacco products.

-Do you have any interesting or fun facts about Andorra that we’ve not mentioned?
+Do you have any interesting or fun facts about Andorra that we’ve missed?
 Share them here in the comments section below!

 Related 'Europe' Facts